 Issue or Driver What are we doing?
 What is the benefit?
 How much will it cost?
-When are we doing it Growth Level of Service Renew Capacity Health and safety Changing technology Southbrook Resource Recovery Park pit and access upgrades.
-Wellbeing linkages Ensures consent compliance.
+When are we doing it Growth Level of Service Renew Capacity Health and safety Southbrook Resource Recovery Park pit and access upgrades.
+Ensures consent compliance.
 Improves LOS and waste minimisation/diversion.
 Reduces waste going to landfill.
-4.5m 2024-2028 ✓ ~ ~ Assumptions Any increases to the scale of works is likely to reRisk of not getting funding from WMF and Counc sult in an increase to il/ratepayers required the total costs for this to cover all costs via a loan.
-Alternative option/s The pit upgrade could be delayed until necessar methodology.
-Future works will come at a higher disrupts customers and transportation to landfill diversion of materials.
-The shared service area of through traffic control measures such as speed be customer vehicles.
-Not upgrading the facilities at Building facilities at a separate site will involve contransportation costs.
-A partnership could be formed to construct and y for capacity.
-This is cost, the pit floor will , and there is limited s urrently presents hea pumps and flexible bo lso means a wider var osts for land purchase expected to be 2040 need continual maint pace in the current co lth and safety risks to llards.
-There is potent iety of materials will n and consenting and cost-share basis, eith with diversion enance until i onfiguration o customers w tially a need fo tot be able to there is the po- ner at the SRR n and new coll t is upgraded f the pit to all hich are being or stop/go cor be separated. otential for ad ection which ow for y managed ttrol of ditional ocation.
+4.5m 2024-2028 Image: A start of the start of ~ \checkmark Changing technology Wellbeing linkages 🕜 😩 🕋 🕞 Assumptions Any increases to the scale of works is likely to result in an increase to the total costs for this project.
+Risk of not getting funding from WMF and Council/ratepayers required to cover all costs via a loan.
+Alternative option/s The pit upgrade could be delayed until necessary for capacity.
+This is expected to be 2040 with diversion and new collection methodology.
+Future works will come at a higher cost, the pit floor will need continual maintenance until it is upgraded which disrupts customers and transportation to landfill, and there is limited space in the current configuration of the pit to allow for diversion of materials.
+The shared service area currently presents health and safety risks to customers which are being managed through traffic control measures such as speed bumps and flexible bollards.
+There is potentially a need for stop/go control of customer vehicles.
+Not upgrading the facilities also means a wider variety of materials will not be able to be separated.
+Building facilities at a separate site will involve costs for land purchase and consenting and there is the potential for additional transportation costs.
+A partnership could be formed to construct and operate facilities on a cost-share basis, either at the SRRP or another location.
 Capacity Levels of service Southbrook RRP expansion Stage 2.
 Caters for future growth and allows for in-District processing of 'dry waste' materials to better divert these from landfill.
-6.0m 2039-2042 $\checkmark$ $\checkmark$ $\checkmark$ Changing technology Wellbeing linkages 🕜 😩 🚳 🕞 Assumptions Uncertainty of necessary size of land for future e infrastructure.
-In that event, costs would be sign expansion, may reloca ificantly higher. te waste transfer site rather than e xpand existing 3 Alternative option/s Continue to send materials to receiving plants in the materials and there would be additional trans Open an additional site within the District.
-This w limited.
-It is best to co-locate facilities at or adjac and compliance issues owing to sensitivity of ne A partnership could be formed to construct and Utilising an alternative location would require eith of specific requirements and consenting or compliance Christchurch or other sport costs on top of t rould require either lar cent to disposal facilit arby land-us. operate facilities on a ner land purchase or a bliance issues due to s centres.
-Income is un the processing costs. and purchase or a lease ies to minimise transp cost-share basis, eith a lease arrangement.
-S sensitivity of nearby la nlikely to be re e arrangemen port costs, and ner at the SRR Site availability and-use. eceived from t t.
-Site availabi d there may be P or another I y may be limit he sale of lity may be e consenting ocation. ed because
+6.0m 2039-2042 \checkmark Changing technology Wellbeing linkages 🕜 😩 🕋 🕞 ' Assumptions Uncertainty of necessary size of land for future expansion, may relocate waste transfer site rather than expand existing infrastructure.
+In that event, costs would be significantly higher.
+Alternative option/s Continue to send materials to receiving plants in Christchurch or other centres.
+Income is unlikely to be received from the sale of the materials and there would be additional transport costs on top of the processing costs.
+Open an additional site within the District.
+This would require either land purchase or a lease arrangement.
+Site availability may be limited.
+It is best to co-locate facilities at or adjacent to disposal facilities to minimise transport costs, and there may be consenting and compliance issues owing to sensitivity of nearby land-us.
+A partnership could be formed to construct and operate facilities on a cost-share basis, either at the SRRP or another location.
+Utilising an alternative location would require either land purchase or a lease arrangement.
+Site availability may be limited because of specific requirements and consenting or compliance issues due to sensitivity of nearby land-use.